Equivalence between the Fitness-Complexity and the Sinkhorn-Knopp algorithms: Methods

 \subsection{Logarithmic barrier function}

 The matrix scaling problems can be tackled by means of the logarithmic barrier function~\cite{marshall1968scaling}

 where $x$ and $y$ must be positive element-wise vectors and the logarithm assures the feasibility of the domain.
 Any stationary point of $g$ solves $\sum_j A_{ij}x_iy_j = c_i$ and $\sum_i A_{ij}x_iy_j = r_j$ and solves the matrix scaling problem setting $u = x$ and $v = y$, and is locally marginally stable, as shown in~\ref{app:stability}.
 Conversely, any matrix scaling solution gives a stationary point of $g$.
-This description highlights the nature of logarithmic potential function of the vectors $u,v$.
+This description highlights the nature of the logarithmic potential function of the vectors $u,v$.
+By comparing SK and FC we can say that $F$ and $Q$ are equivalent to $u,v$ of some logarithmic barrier function.
+This will be crucial in our new interpretation of the Fitness and Complexity indexes.
+It explains why F and Q are exponentially distributed and it will help us to interpret them as 'potential' of some form of energy, see Results and discussion.